Richard Congreve: Life and education

 The turning-point in Congreve's life was a visit to Paris shortly after the French Revolution of 1848.
 He there met Jules Barthélemy-Saint-Hilaire and Auguste Comte, and the influence of Comte stayed with him.
 He adopted the entire positivist system, including the religious cult.
 He resigned his fellowship (1855), left Oxford, and soon afterwards founded the positivist community in London.

 Congreve studied medicine, and in 1866 was admitted member of the Royal College of Physicians.
 In the early days of the positivist movement he took the major part in the establishment of the propaganda in Chapel Street, Lamb's Conduit Street, London, and for some years worked harmoniously with Frederic Harrison and other leading positivists.
 In 1878, however, he issued a circular (17 June) in which he claimed for himself an authority independent of Pierre Laffitte, Comte's principal executor, and as such then universally acknowledged as the head of the positivist community.
 Some positivists joined him; others, among whom were Frederic Harrison, John Henry Bridges, Edward Spencer Beesly, Vernon Lushington, and James Cotter Morison, remained in union with Laffitte, and opened Newton Hall, Fetter Lane, London, as their place of meeting.

 Congreve used the freedom which this separation allowed him to elaborate a higher form of ritual.
 Despite failing health, he maintained his unfashionable opinions, and kept up his priestly functions, until his death, at Hampstead, on 5 July 1899.
 He was cremated and then buried in Brookwood Cemetery.

 Family

 In 1856, he married Mary, daughter of John Bury of Warwick.
-He may or may not be related to Galfred Congreve.